ryan-tabar/interesting-snippets/README.md

 # interesting-snippets

 A set of interesting snippets of code.
-These range from my own memoize/cache decorator to emulating interfaces in python and many more.
+These range from my own memoize/cache decorator to emulating interfaces to a complex number class and many more.